PDAL/PDAL/doc/pipeline.rst

 Each of these output sets is called a point view.
 Point views are carried through a PDAL pipeline individually.
 Some writers can produce separate output for each input point view.
-These writers use a placeholder character (#) in the output filename which is replaced by a incrementing integer for each input point view.
+These writers use a placeholder character (#) in the output filename which is replaced by an incrementing integer for each input point view.

 The following pipeline provides an example of writing multiple output